Colonial Brazil: Captaincies

-The first attempt to colonize Brazil followed the system of hereditary captaincies (Capitanias Hereditárias), which had previously been used successfully in the colonization of Madeira Island.
-These captaincies were granted by royal decree to private hands, namely to merchants, soldiers, sailors, and petty nobility, saving the Portuguese crown from the high costs of colonization.
-The captaincies granted control over areas of land and all that resided upon it.
+The first attempt to colonize Brazil followed the system of hereditary captaincies (Capitanias Hereditárias), which had previously been used successfully in the colonization of Madeira.
+These captaincies were granted by royal decree to private owners, namely to merchants, soldiers, sailors, and petty nobility, saving the Portuguese crown from the high costs of colonization.
+The captaincies granted control over large areas of land and all that resided upon it.
 Furthermore, the splitting of land highlights the economic importance a large amount of land would have for red-dye producing trees and sugar plantations.
 Thus, between 1534 and 1536 king John III divided the land into 15 captaincy colonies, which were given to those who wanted and had the means to administer and explore them.
 The captains were granted ample powers to administer and profit from their possessions.

 From the 15 original captaincies, only two, Pernambuco and São Vicente, prospered.
-The failure of most captaincies was related to the resistance of the indigenous people, shipwrecks and internal disputes between the colonizers..
+The failure of most captaincies was related to the resistance of the indigenous native people, shipwrecks and internal disputes between the colonizers.
 Failure can also be attributed to the Crown not having a strong administrative hold due to Brazil's reliance on its exportation economy.
 Pernambuco, the most successful captaincy, belonged to Duarte Coelho, who founded the city of Olinda in 1536.
-His captaincy prospered with, engenhos, sugarcane mills, installed after 1542 producing sugar.
+His captaincy prospered with engenhos, sugarcane mills, installed after 1542 producing sugar.
 Sugar was a very valuable good in Europe, and its production became the main Brazilian colonial product for the next 150 years.
-The captaincy of São Vicente, owned by Martim Afonso de Sousa, also produced sugar but its main economic activity was the traffic of indigenous slaves.
+The captaincy of São Vicente, owned by Martim Afonso de Sousa, also produced sugar but its main economic activity was capturing indigenous native people to trade them as slaves.